Environmental Impact Assessments (EIA)

-Environmental monitoring may be carried out for a range of purposes.
+Environmental monitoring is carried out for a range of purposes.
 It can be to help review the effectiveness of habitat management or a restoration scheme, or to support an Environmental Impact Assessment (EIA).

-Our staff have vast experience of collecting large data sets for significant infrastructure projects and legislative drivers such as the Water Framework Directive (WFD).
-We provide robust data collection that is used to assess the impact of development and construction projects and appoint appropriate mitigation and biodiversity gains.
+Our staff are experienced in delivering large-scale complex monitoring programmes and manipulation and analysis of large data sets for significant infrastructure projects and legislative drivers such as the Water Framework Directive (WFD).
+We provide robust data collection that is used to assess the impact of development and construction projects and ensure appropriate mitigation and biodiversity gains.

 We work with clients to support them with Environmental Impact Assessments (EIA) as outlined in the Town and Country Planning Regulations 2017.